OmarCloud20/CDKTF-Tutorial/README.md

 cdktf diff
 ```

+>Note: you have to be in the project root directory to run `cdktf diff`.

 Great!
 You have successfully migrated the local state backend to an S3 remote backend.
 Way to go, you have achieved another milestone! 🎉🎉🎉